Jcrash29/jcrash29.github.com/travels/_posts/2015-10-29-honeymoon.md

 * hobbit bus driver: "hobbiton is very progressive, and doesn't judge based on height so you can be a tall hobbit if you want to be"
 * Marissa: "This ketchup tastes like popurrie"
 * Sign: "The number one hazard is YOU"
+* John: "Did that sign just say Owlcatraz"
+* Store Window: "Youth Place, it's just like your mates place.
+If your mate had won the lotto."